StoicPerlman/wcheckout/README.md

 `wgit` stands for "working git" and is a play on the `wget` command name

+This comes in two versions.
+A script and a post-checkout hook.
+Either will do the job.
+The post-checkout hook is a bit messy because you have to recheckout the original branch and control when the hook fires within the hook itself.
+If you are just tring to understand what this does I suggest looking at the script.
+For actual use, the post-checkout hook is the way to go because it can fire within a git gui.

 ## Overview
 `SRC_BRANCH` = branch before the command was run